 What is mobility care?

-Mobility care is a broad topic and relates to any sort of support that can be provided by a carer which aids your loved one with things that they struggle with due to their reduced mobility.
-It also includes helping your loved one to not put themselves in situations where a fall may be more likely, such as trying to reach something from a top shelf or walking long distances to the shops.
+Mobility care relates to how elderly live-in care can be provided which can help your loved one with things they struggle with due to their reduced mobility.
+Elderly live-in care includes helping your loved one to not put themselves in situations where a fall may be more likely, such as trying to reach something from a top shelf or walking long distances to the shops.
 Therefore, a mobility carer can identify areas that your loved one needs support with and they can try to create a supportive and safe way of improving these areas for your loved one.
 This can include anything from helping with grocery shopping, household tasks, encouragement with exercises or helping them up and down the stairs.

-Mobility care can provide support for all kinds of mobility difficulties and different types of physical disability.
+Elderly live-in care and assistance with mobility can provide support for all kinds of mobility difficulties and different types of physical disabilities.
 The level of care provided is dependent on the needs of your loved one.

 A mobility carer can help your loved one to:

 - Stay active and engage in regular exercises that can strengthen muscles, improve balance and increase flexibility.

 - Eat healthily and prepare foods that are nourishing and helpful for strengthening the body.

 - Identify hazards within the home and help to reduce the risk of falls by ensuring things like rugs are secure and helping to move wires that may be trip hazards.